The technical problem behind Sociail is not "add AI to chat."

 The architecture also has to distinguish suggestion from action.

-An agent can propose a follow-up.
+An AI participant can propose a follow-up.
 It can prepare a draft.
 It can structure a next step.
-But the system should make approval visible before anything meaningful happens outside the room.
+But the system should make approval visible before anything meaningful happens outside the room or inside another system.

 That matters commercially because trust is part of the product.

-Teams will not adopt AI participation for real work if they think the system may quietly act beyond its authority.
+Teams will not adopt AI participation for real work if they think the system may quietly act beyond its authority, hide the source context, or blur the line between prepared work and approved work.

 The architecture promise